foundations-fall-2016/session5/readme.md

 `$ npm run startmac`

-or if your on a PC:
+or, if you're on a PC:

 `$ npm run startpc`